On this page, we’ll cover:

 Do you make money off this site?

 Yes, I host ads on my site, and I’m an Amazon affiliate (which means that when I link to an item on Amazon and you buy something, I get a small percentage of the sales).
-Blogging is my full time job which takes a huge investment of time, effort, and money, therefore I host several ads on my site.
+Blogging is my full-time job which takes a huge investment of time, effort, and money, therefore I host several ads on my site.
 I work closely with ads publisher and I make sure they are not disturbing.
-Please notify me if the ads are disturbing when you’re reading of my blog.
+Please notify me with a screenshot if the ads are disturbing when you’re reading my blog.

 I’m going to Japan!
-Can you give me recommendations of restaurants and sightseeing spots?
+Can you give me recommendations of restaurants and siteseeing spots?

 I’m so sorry, but I can’t make a personalized list for you.
-Please visit my Travel blog to see my Japan travel posts.
-I like Japan-Guide to plan trips in Japan, and use JapaniCan to book ryokans and hotels.
+Please visit my Travel Blog to read my Japan travel posts.
+I like Japan-Guide to plan trips in Japan and use JapaniCan to book ryokans and hotels.

 Are you Chinese?